andrewthecodertx/go-neural-network/README.md

     *   **Epochs:** The number of training iterations.
     *   **Learning Rate:** The step size for gradient descent.
     *   **Error Goal:** The target error at which training will stop.
+    *   **Enable Visualization:** Enter `y` to enable real-time SDL2 visualization of the network during training.
 4. Navigate to the **"[ Start Training ]"** button and press `Enter`.
+5. If visualization is enabled, an SDL2 window will open showing the network structure with live updates.
-5. A live progress view will show the current epoch and loss.
+    A progress view will show the current epoch and loss in the terminal.
 6. After training, the model will be evaluated on the test set, and the accuracy will be displayed.
 7. Once training is complete, you will be prompted to enter a name to save the model.
 The saved model will be placed in the `saved_models/` directory.